shoui520/shoui520.github.io/docs/vn.md

 11. Now click "Start" and wait for Windows XP to boot into the installation.
 12. You will be greeted with a blue installation screen.
 Don't worry.
 Just keep hitting the `Enter ⏎` key.
 13. When the initial setup is complete, Windows XP will boot into another installation screen.
 Wait it out.
 14. Before installation finishes, it will ask for your name, computer name, password.
 Just do whatever.
 I put "shoui" for every field.
-You will be asked to set a time zone too, do Tokyo because some VNs actually check for Japanese timezone.
+You will be asked to set a time zone too, do Tokyo because some VNs actually check for Japanese time zone.
 15. Once it finishes installation and reboots, you will be greeted with Windows XP setup.
 Enjoy the music!
 16. Click Next, then Yes, then Next, then No, then Next, then No, then put your name, then Finish.
 17. Wait until Windows XP boots into the desktop.
 Nostalgic isn't it?